Common concerns for breastfeeding

 - Avoid wearing a tight breastfeeding bra or one with underwire that may hold back milk flow.

-If the lump persists and becomes red and the redness spreads, you may develop a breast infection and fever, which will require immediate attention from your physician.
+If a clogged duct lump persists, becomes red and the redness spreads, you may develop a breast infection and fever, which will require immediate attention from your physician.

-Milk “let-down” (release) from your breasts taking longer than 10 minutes to occur.
+As a breastfeeding mom, you make experience milk “let-down” (release) from your breasts that can take longer than 10 minutes to occur.

 - Stay relaxed by singing or humming a song, reading a book, or calmly talking to your baby during feedings.

-- Adjust to a more comfortable feeding position.
+- Adjust to a more comfortable breastfeeding position.

 - Hormonal response to hearing a crying baby.